Princess Christina’s Early Years

 After their wedding, the Princess and her husband settled in New York and have three children:

-Juliana Guillermo and her mother Princess Christina of the Netherlands.Embed from Getty Images
+Juliana Guillermo and her mother Princess Christina.Embed from Getty Images

 Princess Christina’s daughter Juliana Edenia Antonia.Embed from Getty Images